gauss5930/KoRAE/README.md

 ## Dataset

-We used filtered high-quality Korean dataset for finetuning as mentioned above.
+We used a filtered high-quality Korean dataset for finetuning as mentioned above.
-First of all, we gathered Korean data and make the mixture of them.
+First of all, we gathered Korean data and made a mixture of them.
-Then we filtered high-quality data from the combination of data through filtering method that introduced from [AlpaGasus](https://arxiv.org/abs/2307.08701).
+Then we filtered high-quality data from the combination of data through a filtering method introduced by [AlpaGasus](https://arxiv.org/abs/2307.08701).
-The overview of data processing procedure is as follws:
+The overview of the data processing procedure is as follows:

-1. Collect various Korean dataset from HuggingFace Hub.
+1. Collect various Korean datasets from HuggingFace Hub.
 2. Rate the data quality using `gpt-3.5-turbo`.
 3. Process the rated data and filter the high-scored data.